Menkar85/ADuser_batch_add/README.md

 Detailed logs are saved to the specified log file, including:

-- Connection status
+- Connection status and authentication
 - OU creation/verification
-- User creation attempts
+- User creation attempts and results
-- Error details
+- Error details and stack traces
-- Import statistics
+- Import statistics and summary

 ## ⚠️ Important Notes